 - Incorporate a Meaningful Service Project that Helps Others.
 Some children & families will face difficult life experiences during the summer months.
 Without the consistency of their school routine, many children and teens will spend their summer breaks with extremely limited resources or amidst challenging family dynamics.
 Some children will experience a serious illness or injury.
 Some children may be hospitalized for a scheduled surgery so that they will have the summer months to recover from an orthopedic injury or other medical condition.
 Helping your children understand that not everyone will be enjoying “Fun in the Sun” this summer can provide a perfect opportunity to teach empathy and service to others.
 Organize an Alex’s Lemonade Stand to benefit pediatric cancer research, volunteer at a local food bank, inquire about toy/clothing donations that may be needed by a local community organization that serves youth in the foster care system.

 Best wishes for a summertime journey full of rest, re-connection, laughter and meaningful memories!

 Christina Connors, OTR/L received her degree in Occupational Therapy from Towson University in Baltimore, MD, and has been working as an Occupational Therapist with children and adults since 2002.
-Inspired by her son’s medical journey, and her desire to ease anxiety and improve age-appropriate communication for children and families facing medical challenges, Christina developed Child Inspired in collaboration with artist John Donato.
-Child Inspired is working to bring a blend of Art, Therapy and Functional Communication to healthcare and education settings in order to bridge the needs of children, families and healthcare & education professionals.
+Inspired by her son’s medical journey, and her desire to ease anxiety and improve developmentally-appropriate communication for children and families facing medical challenges, Christina developed Child Inspired and founded the Get Well Map Foundation in collaboration with artist John Donato to bring a blend of Art, Therapy and Functional Communication to healthcare and educational settings in order to bridge the needs of children, families and healthcare & education professionals.